-Why do I need a section 21 notice?
+Why do I need a no fault eviction notice?

 When should I use a section 21 notice?

-You should use a section 21 notice to gain possession of a rented property let under an assured shorthold tenancy (AST).
-You can use a section 21 notice (Form 6A) for periodic or fixed term tenancy.
-You can serve a section 21 in contemplation of a fixed term tenancy coming to an end up to 2 months prior to the date of the end of the fixed term.
+You should use a section 21 notice to gain possession of a rented property let under an assured shorthold tenancy (AST) in England.
+You can use a section 21 notice for periodic or fixed-term tenancies.
+You can serve a section 21 in contemplation of a fixed-term tenancy coming to an end up to 2 months prior to the date of the end of the fixed term.
 For more information, read Repossessing property - section 21 notices.

-What if I cannot use a section 21 notice?
+What if I cannot use a no fault eviction notice?

-If the property is located in England and the tenancy is within the fixed term or the initial six months you can use a section 8 notice if you satisfy one of the grounds for it.
-For more information read Section 8 notice.
+If the property is located in England and the tenancy is within the fixed term or the initial six months you can use a Section 8 notice if you satisfy one of the grounds for it.
+For more information, read Repossessing property - section 8 notices.

-How much notice should I give a tenant?
+How much notice do I need to give a tenant?